Tsu-gu/LadFetch/README.md

 # Installation
 Paste this in your terminal.
-`wget https://raw.githubusercontent.com/Tsu-gu/LadFetch/main/LadFetch.sh && chmod +x LadFetch.sh && ./LadFetch.sh`
+`wget -q https://raw.githubusercontent.com/Tsu-gu/LadFetch/main/LadFetch.sh && chmod +x LadFetch.sh && ./LadFetch.sh`

 Or do it manually.
 1. Download LadFetch.sh